 I’m not the same person I was 10 years ago.
 I’m sure you are not as well.
 In fact, try to think back to 10 years ago.
-Think to a time when things weren’t so easy for you.
-Maybe a time when talking to those older than you was bit hard.
+Think of a time when things weren’t so easy for you.
+Maybe a time when talking to those older than you was a bit hard.
 Or trying to score a date was nerve-racking.
 Or how hard that first job interview was.

 Think deeply about this for a moment.

 Now, if you were able to re-live those days with all the knowledge and experience you have gained so far… do you think you would still get a hard time with whatever you thought was challenging at the time?

 The reason?
 Obvious… you grew.
 Not just older, but wiser, more knowledgeable, more skilled, and probably even more confident.